isomerpages/mccy-sgpo/_take-action/Citizens' Circles.md

 <img style="width: 100%" height="auto" width="100%" alt="Citizens' Circle engagement sessions" src="/images/Circles Circles/CC_Masthead.png">
 </div>
 <h2>Have an idea for a better Singapore?</h2>
-<p>Citizen ideas and actions can make a big difference in the lives of other
+<p>Citizen ideas and actions can make a difference to the lives of other
 Singaporeans.</p>
 <p>But how can these ideas be further developed to help the people or causes
 we want to help?
 What support is available?
 What are possible next steps?</p>